 Performance management is an umbrella of activities that help achieve project goals through continuous monitoring and action.

 Project controls lead to high performance.
 They leverage reliable key performance indicators (KPIs), rather than ambiguous guesstimates, to take remedial actions.
 The KPIs offer team members clear insights into performance trends and project corrections.
 In other words, project controls support better performance management, resulting in superior results.

 Putting Project Controls to Work in Your Portfolio

 To take complete advantage of project controls, they cannot remain a passive function that simply take stock of data and status.
 Good project controls processes offer real-time monitoring tools accompanied by a meticulous strategy for stakeholders to act on data points.
 They also have to be integrated with the holistic project landscape, binding together various elements of project management, so that they do not simply generate disparate data, but generate actionable, useful insights at the right time.

-EcoSys Projects is a powerful project controls solution that helps enterprise projects to perform at their maximum potential.
+EcoSys is a powerful solution for project controls and project management that helps enterprise projects to perform at their maximum potential.
 Request a demo to see it in action and learn more about how EcoSys can improve your own projects.